 Ease of use is important because you don't want to be fiddling with buttons when quick communication is essential.

 In cold temperatures, it helps to be able to use a walkie-talkie without taking your gloves off.
 Easy-to-press buttons or a VOX feature (voice-operated exchange) are great.
 VOX means the walkie-talkie will broadcast automatically when it hears your voice.

-A good strategy is to either bring multiple rechargeable batteries or a set of spare alkaline batteries.
-Look for walkie-talkies that also have multiple charging options and a battery saver mode.
+I always recommend bringing multiple rechargeable batteries or a backup set of alkaline batteries.
+I also prefer walkie-talkies with multiple charging options that have a battery-saver mode.

 The size and weight of a skiing walkie-talkie are also important.
 You want something small enough to clip onto a backpack strap or hip belt without getting in the way of your other gear.

 Similarly, you want your walkie-talkie to be lightweight so it doesn't inhibit movement or balance.

 How far your radio signal reaches is very important.
 Most models have a line-of-sight range between 10 and 40 miles.
 This is the range with zero obstacles between you and your partner and no interference from clouds or rain.

 Realistically, you should expect a range between 1 and 6 miles in complicated mountainous terrain.

 Weather And Emergency Alert Function

 Emergency situations happen.
 Some walkie-talkies can help you prepare for dangerous weather by tapping into broadcasted weather alerts.
 Additionally, some radios have emergency alert systems so you can broadcast an emergency signal over channels that search and rescue monitors.